-- a) All eligible employees will commence dental plan benefits coverage after a waiting period of no longer than three months. - (b) The Employer shall pay the monthly premium for employees entitled to coverage under a mutually acceptable plan which provides: - (1) Part A one hundred (100) percent coverage; - (2) Part B sixty (60) percent coverage; - (3) Part C fifty (50) percent coverage. - (c) An employee is eligible for orthodontic services under Part C after twelve (12) months' participation in the Plan.
+- (a) All eligible employees will commence dental plan benefits coverage after a waiting period of no longer than three (3) months. - (b) The Employer shall pay the monthly premium for employees entitled to coverage under a mutually acceptable plan which provides: - (1) Part A one hundred percent (100%) coverage; - (2) Part B sixty percent (60%) coverage; - (3) Part C fifty percent (50%) coverage. - (c) An employee is eligible for orthodontic services under Part C after twelve (12) months' participation in the Plan.
 Orthodontic services are subject to a lifetime maximum payment of \$2,100 and dependents to age 21.